GuangyaoSHI/guangyaoshi.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate at UMD in ECE working with Prof. [Pratap Tokekar](http://raaslab.org/).
+I am currently a postdoc with Prof. [Gaurav S. Sukhatme](https://uscresl.org/principal-investigator/) at USC.
+I was a Ph.D. candidate at UMD in ECE working with Prof. [Pratap Tokekar](http://raaslab.org/).
 I received my M.S. and B.S. in EE at Harbin Institute of Technology.
 I mainly work on coordination and learning algorithms for multi-robot decision-making under uncertainty with an emphasis on information gathering applications.

 Recent news
 ======
+* 2024/01: One paper accepted to [ACC' 24](https://arxiv.org/pdf/2307.04328.pdf) and one to [ICRA' 24](https://arxiv.org/pdf/2310.07621.pdf).
+* 2023/11: I started to work as postdoc at [RESL](https://uscresl.org/).
 * 2023/03: I was awarded The Ann G. Wylie Dissertation Fellowship.
 * 2023/01: Our paper Robust Multiple-Path Orienteering Problem: Securing Against Adversarial Attacks is available on [IEEE Transactions on Robotics](https://ieeexplore.ieee.org/abstract/document/10008951).